 Typsy offers more than 1000+ hospitality short-video lessons, accessible anytime and anywhere.

 Every resume has a qualifications section.
 This is where you’ll show off your diplomas, certificates and degrees.

 If you’ve done relevant courses that would help you in the job, such as a first aid course, a Responsible Service of Alcohol course or maybe even an online social media course, add that in too.

 Hospitality managers look for more than just skills in employees.
 Attitude and personality are just as important, especially in front-of-house staff.
 You can add some personal info to give employers a glimpse of your personality.

 You could list projects or volunteer work you’ve done, or add a list of your personal interests at the bottom of your resume.
 You could also include a small photo of yourself at the top of the resume, but opt for a professional headshot and save that holiday selfie for your Facebook friends.

 Don’t forget your personal details

 Let the employer know where they can reach you, even if you’ve already included it in the application.
 Your personal details should go at the top of your resume.
-Leave things like date of birth and nationality off your resume.
+Leave things like date of birth and nationality of your resume.
 Although it is illegal for employers to discriminate, this information could subconsciously influence them in the hiring process.
-Your name, phone number and email address suffice.
+Your name, phone number, and email address suffice.